Elbaton1/JavaFinal/README.md

 Building the Project
 Navigate to the project directory:

-The paths used here are jusat examples you will ned to change this to the path in your computer.
+The paths used here are just examples you will ned to change this to the path in your computer.

 Copy code